DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/40_archaeological_mysteries.md

 **The Question:** How were these stones cut with such precision?
 The official toolkit of the Tiwanaku people—stone hammers and bronze chisels—is physically incapable of producing these results on andesite rock.
 What technology was used here?

+---

+*Dr. Vasquez pulled her jacket tighter against the biting wind, the thin air making her dizzy as she knelt beside a block at Puma Punku.
+She ran her laser scanner along the edge, watching the numbers flicker—too perfect, too straight.
+She pressed her palm to the stone, feeling its cold defiance.
+The impossibility of the evidence hit her: this was not the work of stone hammers.
+It felt as if the rock itself was humming, mocking her with a silent tune about forgotten physics.
+She looked up at the sky, wondering who had left this message, and why it was meant for her to find.*

 ### Clue #8: The Great Pyramid’s Impossible Alignment

 The Great Pyramid of Giza is a mathematical marvel.
 Its base is level to within a fraction of an inch, and its four sides are aligned to the cardinal directions with an accuracy of within 3/60th of a degree—more precise than the Meridian Building at the Greenwich Observatory in London.
 The 70-ton granite blocks that form the ceiling of the King's Chamber were quarried 500 miles away and lifted into place with breathtaking accuracy.